oktadev/okta-blog/_source/_posts/2021-04-23-elasticsearch-go-developers-guide.md

 Loading documents into Elasticsearch was quite complex due to the data conversions that were required.
 Getting and searching for documents is much simpler.

-The changes that we’ll be making require some new imports, so let's start by updating our import statement:
+The changes that we'll be making require some new imports, so let's start by updating our import statement:

 ```go
 import (